aboffelli/interomics/README.md

 - Taxonomic table for each OTU.
 The first column must contain the OTU name/number.
 The first row must contain the taxonomic levels.
 - Sample data.
 The first column must contain the sample names.
 The first row will be read as a header.

-The accepted formats are: plain-text (txt), comma-separated-values (csv).
+The accepted formats are: plain-text (txt), comma-separated-values (csv), tab-delimited (tab/tsv).
 The type of separator can be defined in the File Upload page, the options are tab, comma, and semicolon.
 Each file will be loaded in the right panel, where the number of rows displayed can be controlled with the slider in the left panel.

-It is possible to load an example dataset selecting the checkbox under the slider.
+It is possible to load an example dataset selecting the checkbox "Load an example dataset" under the slider.
 When selected, the three example tables will be loaded and displayed.

 ### Subsetting the data (optional)